Foreign Agent – My Review!

 Connect with me:

 Have a comment about this review or my experience with Brad Thor’s book signing event?
 Leave the comment here, or contact me on social media.
-Find me on Twitter, Facebook, Goodreads, Google+, and Tumblr.
+Find me on Twitter, Facebook, and Goodreads.
 If you prefer, just drop me an email at firstname.lastname@example.org.
 If you don’t want to miss a post, subscribe to the blog and share with your friends!